 A citizenship ceremony will involve prospective citizens making an oath/affirmation to Her Majesty the Queen and a pledge of loyalty to the United Kingdom after which their naturalisation certificate will be presented.

-When an applicant receives their letter of approval from the Home Office they should contact either the Register Office 01720 424501, leave a message at the One Stop Shop 03001234 105 or email - email@example.com to organize a time when the ceremony may take place.
-Citizenship Applicants are required to attend a ceremony within three months of the approval being given by the Home Office or they may find that they need to make a new application.
+When an applicant receives their letter of approval from the Home Office they should contact the Register Office to organize a time when the ceremony may take place.
+Citizenship Applicants are required to attend a ceremony within three months of the approval being given by the Home Office.

 Citizenship Ceremonies are carried out in the Porthcressa Beachside Ceremony Room adjacent to the Register Office and occur no cost.
 Guests are welcome, but please check numbers with the Superintendent Registrar.

 As the Oath is made to Almighty God you may wish to bring along a holy book.
 This is a personal matter and not something required for the purpose of the citizenship ceremony.
 If preferred, allegiance can be affirmed, rather than sworn before God.

-Enquiries regarding attending a ceremony - call the Isles of Scilly Registration Service - 01720 424501 or firstname.lastname@example.org.
+You may contact the Isles of Scilly Registration Team on 01720 424501 or at firstname.lastname@example.org.